 - Physical and occupational therapy

 - Speech/language therapy

 - Neuropsychological assessment

 - Vocational assessment and treatment

 Outpatient Brain Injury Programs

 Shepherd Pathways is a comprehensive, community-based rehabilitation program for people recovering from brain injury.
-It is a program of Shepherd Center, one of the top-10 ranked facilities in the nation for medical treatment, research and rehabilitation for people with brain or spinal cord injury.
+It is a program of Shepherd Center, one of the top-10 ranked facilities in the nation for medical treatment, research and rehabilitation for people with brain or spinal cord injury, stroke, multiple sclerosis, spine and chronic pain, and other neuromuscular conditions.
 We offer different types of outpatient brain injury services, including several specialty programs.

 Our specialty outpatient brain injury programs include:

 This program is specifically designed for adolescents and young adults who have experienced an acquired brain injury.
 Emphasis is on age-appropriate treatment, education, peer support, outings, family and sibling support, neuropsychological interventions and return to school.